pulumi/docs/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 });
 ```

 You'll notice we use `fs.readFileSync` from `fs` again.
-That's because we're keeping our Checkly code, which is also Node based, inside its own file where it can get good auto-completion and syntax highlightying, rather than storing as a string object within our existing code.
+That's because we're keeping our Checkly code, which is also Node based, inside its own file where it can get good auto-completion and syntax highlighting, rather than storing as a string object within our existing code.
 Neat, huh?
 Add the following to `pulumi-challenge/checkly-embed.js`:

 ```javascript
 const playwright = require("playwright");